Courses

 On completion of the course, students will be expected to:

-• Understand the properties of efficient solution alternatives in decision problems with multiple objectives
+• Understand the properties of efficient solution alternatives in decision problems with multiple

-• Build and solve mathematical models to find nondominated solutions of multi-objective optimisation problems
+• Build and solve mathematical models to find nondominated solutions of multi-objective optimisation

 • Understand and apply the goal programming method to solve decision problems with multiple goals